 Training sessions need to be developed with the long-term needs of the athlete squarely in focus.

 Six-week training packages at three sessions per week (which is very typical for sport training facilities) address nothing more than short-term fitness needs and NOT long-term athletic needs.

-Remember, we want all of our young athletes to have long and successful athletic careers, with the eventual goal of becoming a functionally fit and healthy adult.
+Remember, we want all of our young athletes to have long and successful athletic careers, with the eventual goal of becoming functionally fit and healthy adults.
 There is no short term solution for that.